 When teaching English as a foreign language, you can always count on students hijacking a lesson.
 To some extent, this can be a good thing.
 It shows the students' interest, and as long as they are participating and conversing in English, it is a productive experience.
 However, if the lesson strays too far off-topic, in a direction you don't want it to go, it's important to correct the problem by diverting the conversation.

 Not everyone in an ESL classroom will become the best of friends.
 If drama arises between certain students, the easiest solution is to separate them from one another.
 If the tension persists, switching a student to another classroom may be your only option.

 6. Students are unclear about what to do, or do the wrong thing.

 This happens far too often when teaching English as a foreign language.
 The fact is, it's often the fault of the teacher.
 If your instructions for an assignment yield looks of confusion and soft whispers among students, don't worry: there is a solution.
 In order to avoid this problem, it's important to make sure your instructions are clear.
 Use gestures, mime, and short concise sentences.
 Speak clearly and strongly.
 Most importantly, use models and examples of the activity.
 You can use pictures, miming, gestures, etc., to model the entire activity exactly how you want the students to do it.

 7. Students are bored, inattentive, or unmotivated.

 Many times, it is the teacher's fault that class is boring.
 Fortunately, with proper planning, this problem can be solved.
-Choose a juicy theme to the lesson; one that the students can relate to and one you know they will enjoy.
+Choose a juicy theme for the lesson; one that the students can relate to and one you know they will enjoy.
 This will automatically give them some motivation and interest.
 Get to know your pupils and identify their interests and needs, then design your course accordingly.

 8. Strong student dominance